dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

   + Optionally, briefly summarize operation performed
     + In many cases this may be unnecessary: `Add`, `Multiply`, `Load`, `Store`
     + In some cases this may be difficult to do correctly.
 (Crypto instructions)
+  + Optionally mention corresponding compiler gcc, clang, and/or MSVC intrinsics
+    + Review of existing documentation shows `ARM64` intrinsics are mostly absent or undocumented so initially this will not be necessary for `ARM64`
+    + See gcc manual "AArch64 Built-in Functions"
+    + MSVC ARM64 documentation has not been publically released

 ## Phased Implementation